 In November 2010, the LCRA Board of Directors decided to sell the community water and wastewater systems LCRA owned in the Hill Country and along the Colorado River.

-LCRA's Board set following criteria for choosing a buyer or buyers:
+LCRA's Board set four criteria for choosing a buyer or buyers:

 - Ability and commitment to provide reliable, quality utility services;